miguch/lftpy/README.md

 # LFTP

-LFTP is a UDP based application that provides the functionality of send file with reliable data transfer.
+LFTP is a UDP based application that provides the functionality of sending file with reliable data transfer.

 ## Usage